toluwalojurotimiayeni/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-A script that lists all local variables and environment variables, and functions
+A script that a script that creates a new local variable,Name: BEST,Value: School